 A one-time fee applies, and you’ll receive an exemption certificate if approved.
 If you change address, you must notify DEFRA.
 Only exempted dogs are legally allowed to stay with their owners under strict conditions.

-Responsible Ownership: Staying Compliant and Safe
+Responsible Ownership: Staying Compliant & Safe

 Being a responsible dog owner means more than just following the law—it’s about protecting your dog, your community, and others around you.

-Here’s what UK owners can do:
+ere’s what UK owners can do:

 -

-If your dog is exempted, it must always wear a muzzle and stay on a lead.
-These are strict conditions of the law. -
+Muzzle and lead in public: If your dog is exempted, it must always wear a muzzle and stay on a leash.
+These are strict conditions of the law.

-Focus on deed not breed—even large or misunderstood dog breeds can be safe with proper care.
+Avoid targeting specific breeds: Focus on deed not breed—even large or misunderstood dog breeds can be safe with proper care.
 Breed alone is not always a measure of danger.

 Understanding your responsibilities protects your dog and supports public safety.